Wood Floor Gap Filling

 Resin Mixed with Saw Dust

-One of the most widely used methods for gap filling wooden floors is mixing clear resin filler with sawdust collected during the floor sanding process, to create a thick putty with the same colour as the floors, applied with a spatula between the floorboards.
-This method is mainly used for gaps on parquet floors and floor boards where the gap is less than 5 mm wide.
+A widely used method for gap filling wooden floors is mixing clear resin filler with sawdust collected during the floor sanding process, to create a thick putty with the same colour as the floors, applied with a spatula between the floorboards.
+This method is ideal for gaps on parquet floors and floorboards where the gap is less than 5 mm wide.

-The advantage of this gap filling method is that it provides a basis for smooth floor finish, dries quickly and the gap filling mixture has identical colour to your flooring because the sawdust has been collected from the sanding of your floors.
+The advantage of this wood floor gap filling method is that it provides a basis for a smooth floor finish, dries quickly and the gap filling mixture has identical colour to your flooring because the sawdust has been collected from the sanding of your floors.

-To minimise the risk of gap filling falling through, we use an exceptionally high quality of resin filler products and our wood floor gap filling service comes including inspection and refitting of the flooring, prior to the restoration.
+To minimise the risk of gap filling putty falling through, we use exceptionally high-quality resin filler products and our wood floor gap filling service comes with inspection and refitting of the flooring, prior to the restoration.

 The advantage of filling the gaps with wood strips is not only the durability but also the visual effect which is natural and nice.
-All gap filling methods are always applied before the floor sanding process as the sanding will make the whole surface smooth and ready to be varnished or oiled.
+All gap filling methods are applied before the floor sanding process, ensuring a smooth surface ready for varnishing or oiling.